 Best Base Layers for Skiing

-Base layers are a critical piece of ski gear.
+Base layers are a critical piece of ski gear, or gear for any outdoor activity in colder weather.
 While you ski, your body burns loads of calories and you generate a lot of moisture, even though you might assume you won’t sweat because of how cold it will be when you ski.

 Skiers sweat because of exertion — even if it is below freezing.
 Skiers also develop condensation inside their clothing because of the temperature difference between cold air and warm bodies.
 Therefore, base layers serve an important purpose for being the mediator between your 98.6 degree body and the shell layers protecting you from the elements.